Teodoro Picado Michalski

-Teodoro Picado Michalski (10 January 1900 – 1 June 1960) was a Costa Rican politician who served as the president of Costa Rica from 1944 to 1948.
+Teodoro Picado Michalski (10 January 1900 – 1 June 1960) was a Costa Rican educator, lawyer and politician who served as the 30th president of Costa Rica from 1944 to 1948.
+A member of the National Republican Party, he previously served as president of the Constitutional Congress from 1941 to 1944.

 Overview

 Picado governed Costa Rica immediately after the presidency of Rafael Angel Calderón Guardia and preceded the de facto junta of José Figueres.
 One of the most erudite presidents to govern Costa Rica, Picado was more moderate and not nearly as inflammatory as either his predecessor or successor.

 Election as president

 Before reaching the presidency, don Teodoro, in his capacity as President of the Constitutional Congress, had a very important and active role in approving the social reforms of the government of Rafael Ángel Calderón Guardia (1940–1944).

 Calderón heavily supported Picado during the 1944 election, through means legal and illegal.
 The campaign season was particularly ugly by Costa Rican standards, at times turning violent.
 According to recent, documented studies, by historians Fabrice Lehoucq and Ivan Molina, though there was some minor electoral fraud in a few voting tables far removed from the capital, it was not enough to have changed the outcome of the landslide election.
 Picado won by a 2:1 margin.